Frequently Asked Questions

 What are the different types of eye doctors?

-When it comes to examining and treating vision, there are a few types of eye doctors.
+When it comes to examining and treating vision, there are different types of eye doctors.

-The American Optometric Association defines Doctors of Optometry as: primary health care professionals who examine, diagnose, treat and manage diseases and disorders of the visual system, the eye, and associated structures as well as diagnose related systemic conditions.
-They prescribe glasses, contact lenses, low vision rehabilitation, vision therapy and medications as well as perform certain surgical procedures.
+The American Optometric Association defines Doctors of Optometry, or optometrists, as “primary health care professionals who examine, diagnose, treat and manage diseases and disorders of the visual system, the eye, and associated structures as well as diagnose related systemic conditions.”
+They prescribe glasses, contact lenses, low vision rehabilitation, vision therapy and medications as well as perform certain minor surgical procedures.

-An ophthalmologist is a medical specialist (Physician-D.O. or M.D.).
-He or she has completed medical school and extensive training specializing in the diagnosis and treatment of refractive, medical, and surgical problems related to eye diseases and disorders.
-The ophthalmologists perform major surgeries such as cataract, glaucoma, lasik, and retina surgery.
-An optometrist would not.
+An ophthalmologist is a medical specialist, (MD or DO), who has completed medical school and extensive training and specializes in the diagnosis and treatment of refractive, medical, and surgical problems related to eye diseases and disorders.
+The ophthalmologists perform major surgeries such as cataract, glaucoma, LASIK, and retina surgery.

-An ophthalmologist who has additional training in the diagnosis and management of diseases of the retina and vitreous.
-If you have wet AMD, it is important to see a Retina Specialist for the most appropriate care.
+A retina specialist is an ophthalmologist who has additional training in the diagnosis and management of diseases of the retina and vitreous.
+If you have a retina-related condition such as wet AMD, it is important to see a retina specialist for the most appropriate care.

 What are floaters?

-Floaters can be stands of collagen which have clumped together that make up part of the gel in the eye, or remnants of tissue when our eyes are first developed.
-These are not fully transparent and will block some light.
-When light comes into the eye, what is seen is a shadow of these things floating around in the gel.
+Floaters can be strands of grouped collagen that make up part of the gel in the eye (known as the vitreous), or remnants of tissue when our eyes are first developed.
+These are not fully transparent and will block some light, as when light comes into the eye a shadow of these things floating around in the gel is seen.
 They are most noticeable in a brightly lit room while looking at a plain white wall, but are always there.
 We just don’t notice them all the time.

 Floaters can be very annoying, but they do not hinder the health of the eye.
 However, if you experience a sudden increase in the number of floaters seen or if you experience flashes of light in your vision, you should seek immediate care from your eye doctor.